CMMS: Testimony of use at Axéréal

 Since when has Mobility Work been implemented in your company?

-Here at Axéréal Élevage, we first started using the CMMS in December 2017, in only one of our plants.
+Here at Axéréal Élevage, we first started using the maintenance management software in December 2017, in only one of our plants.
 As from April 2018, we really started implementing the tool in the same plant, and now four production sites are using it.
 One has to keep in mind that we have ten sites in total, and that the ones chosen among them are those with the best maintenance management.
 By this time next year, we are planning to deploy the CMMS in two additional sites.
 For the other plants, I think we’ll wait another two to three years.

 What are Mobility Work’s benefits according to you?